AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-fill-image-api-tutorial.md

 ## Overview

 In this tutorial, let's imagine we are on a team that manages the website of a Fortune 100 company.
-We need to update thousands of employee photos on the website to have a consistent and professional look.
-Because it is it's too expensive and time-consuming to schedule new photo sessions for every employee, we decide to efficiently use the Fill Image API to replace the backgrounds of the employee photos with a uniform style, ensuring a cohesive online presence.
+We need to update thousands of employee photos on the website to have a consistent, tasteful, and professional look.
+With the Fill Image API, we will replace the backgrounds of the employee photos with a similar style, ensuring a cohesive online presence.

 In this tutorial, we will:

-* **Replace Backgrounds:** Change the background of employee photos to a uniform, professional setting.
+* Change the background of employee photos to a uniform, professional setting.
-* **Maintain Consistency:** Ensure all photos have the same look without the need for new photo sessions.
+* Ensure all photos have the same look without the need for new photo sessions.

-Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [jump straight to the full source code](#full-example) at the bottom of this webpage.
+Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [jump immediately to the full source code](#full-example) at the bottom of this webpage.

 ## Prerequisites